BIBI78/drf_api/README.md

 ```

 24. Added, committed & pushed the changes to GitHub
-25. Navigated back to heroku, and under the ‘Deploy’ tab, connect the GitHub repository.
+25. Navigate back to heroku, and under the ‘Deploy’ tab, connect the GitHub repository.
 26. Deployed the branch.

 ### Deploy to ElephantSQL: